How did procurement transform in 2025?

 #1) CPOs unlocked the true value of AI for procurement

 Hype around AI has been high since the turn of the decade.
 But 2025 was the year when thousands of procurement organizations finally harnessed its potential and started applying it in ways that delivered real, measurable business value.
+As part of this broader procurement digital transformation, CPOs integrated smart systems directly into daily operational workflows.

 Overly ambitious POCs gave way to far more practical AI use cases.
 Many of them were rooted in automation of manual Procure-to-Pay tasks, risk monitoring, and category insight and intelligence delivery.